Road Closures

 Road Excavation Permit

-If you are excavating or digging up the road or boulevard (City Right-of-Way), you are require to apply for a Road Excavation Permit.
-Excavation Permits should be emailed to the Engineering Technologist or dropped off at the Engineering Office at 944 James Street, Woodstock.
+Please submit a Road Excavation Permit Application if you are excavating or digging up the road or boulevard (City Right-of-Way).
+Excavation permit applications should be emailed to the Engineering Technologist or dropped off at the Engineering Office at 944 James St., Woodstock.

 The following documentation must accompany your application.
 Please refer to the back of the application form for a detailed list of general conditions and requirements.